 People seek to find their answers in the exact form they expect to find in the books they read.
-Therefore, they seek the answer of this question in Qur’an in a specific form.
-Also, the fact that Qur’an was sent down in Arabic is ignored, and the details which may only be obtained through Arabic grammar remain unnoticed.
-This is why the answer is alleged not to exist in Qur’an.
+Therefore, they seek the answer of this question in the Qur’an in a specific form.
+Also, the fact that the Qur’an was sent down in Arabic is ignored, and the details which may only be obtained through Arabic grammar remain unnoticed.
+This is why the answer is alleged not to exist in the Qur’an.
 However, God puts it into words only with a need of simple evaluation:

 The almighty God commands about prayers in Qur’an:

 حَافِظُواْ عَلَى الصَّلَوَاتِ والصَّلاَةِ الْوُسْطَى وَقُومُواْ لِلّهِ قَانِتِينَ

 “Keep on offering the prayers and the middle prayer.
 Stand before God respectfully.” (al-Baqarah/the Bull; 2:238)

 The word translated as ‘prayers’ is ‘salawat: الصَّلَوَاتِ’.
 This is the plural form of the word ‘salat: صلاة’ : ‘prayer’.

 In Arabic language, there is a distinct form to name two entities.
 So, the plural form (here, as well as in general) denotes at least three entities.
 Therefore, the word salawat (prayers) denotes at least three prayers.
 The middle prayer is mentioned as an addition to these.
 So, to be able to find how many times we should pray, we have to find the next number having a ‘middle’ after 3, in other words the next odd number after 3, which is ‘5’.
 Therefore, considering the prayers and the middle prayer, we find out from Qur’an that the number of prayers is at least five times a day.